Slow Cooker Whole Chicken Bone Broth

 - Add all of the ingredients to a slow cooker, ensuring that the chicken is fully covered with water.
 Add more water if needed.

 - Set the slow cooker to low and cook for 6 hours.
-Carefully remove the chicken from the slow cooker (check temperature for 165F) and remove the meat, shredding, and set aside.
-Allowing the shredded chicken to cool in the fridge after cooling.
-Add the chicken carcass back to the slow cooker and continue cooking on low for 18 hours.
+Carefully remove the chicken meat from the slow cooker (check temperature for 165F), leaving the carcass in the slow cooker.

 Notes

 How would you adjust the cooking time for a 6lb chicken?
 Thank you!
-Excited to try this.Â
+Excited to try this.

 There’s a tool in our recipe card where you can 2x the recipe!
 I would start by checking that out, and just add as much liquid as your slow cooker can hold that will cover the chicken.